ugr-sail/sinergym/doc/source/pages/output.rst

 	- A copy of **socket.cfg** and **utilSocket.idf** which are being used in order to communication interface with Energyplus during simulation.
 	- **monitor.csv**: This records all interactions Agent-Enviroment during the episode timestep by timestep, the format is: *timestep, observation_values, action_values, simulation_time (seconds), reward, done*.
 	- **output/**: This directory has EnergyPlus environment output.
 - **progress.csv**: This file has information about general simulation results.
 There is a row per episode and it records most important data.
-Currently, the format is: *episode,ep_mean_reward,total_time_elapsed*.
+Currently, the format is: *episode,ep_mean_reward,cumulative_reward,total_time_elapsed*.

 .. note:: For more information about EnergyPlus output, visit `EnegyPlus documentation <https://energyplus.net/documentation>`__.